 We live in a world where people have been touting ‘dynamic’ shots for about a decade – always promoting camera movement.

-But the opposite provides some really lovely footage that is calm and considered rather than frantic and an attack on the sense.
+However, the opposite provides some lovely footage that is calm and considered rather than frantic and an attack on the senses.

 Set your camera up on a tripod, and let it catch the perfectly thought-out scene in front of you.